Jazz vs. Pelicans Player Props Betting Odds

 |3PM

-- The 17.5-point prop total for Collins on Saturday is 2.8 higher than his season scoring average, which is 14.7.

-- He averages 1.2 more rebounds than his over/under on Saturday (which is 7.5).
+- Collins averages 1.4 made three-pointers, which is less than his over/under on Monday (1.5).

-- Collins' 1.5 three-pointers made per game is equal to his Saturday over/under.

 Get Collins gear at Fanatics!